HashDash Logo

 Ocimene

-In this chapter, we break down the terpene Ocimene.
-What is Ocimene, what does it smell and taste like, and does it have benefits?
+In this chapter, we break down the ocimene terpene group.
+What are ocimenes, what do they smell and taste like, and do they have any benefits?
 Read on for these answers and more.

 What is Ocimene?